davidcarlisle/ll/en/lesson-10.md

 (2.5) for the 5th equation in section 2. the details of the formatting are set up by the document class and not described here.

-We've added one piece of manual spacing here: `\,` makes a thin space before the `dx`, which we need so it does not look like a product.

 ## The `amsmath` package